Web-Dev-Codi/star-wars-backend-for-funsies/README.md

-I'll create a Star Wars-themed CRUD API exercise for you to build.
+Create a Star Wars-themed CRUD API exercise for you to build.
 This will help you practice building RESTful endpoints and working with MongoDB/Mongoose.

 Exercise: Star Wars Character Database API